 If you’ve got a larger commercial loan then the best way to negotiate isn’t to ask what’s available, it’s to tell the banks what you want!

 We usually put together a funding proposal which the banks can then reply to confirming if they can assist or letting us know what their best offer is.
 The goal is to push several banks to compete with each other and give you a better deal.

 It isn’t just about the interest rate.
 Sometimes it’s about waiving the requirement for annual reviews, lending a higher LVR or having a longer interest only period.
 It just depends on what’s important to you and what the banks are willing to bend on.

 Tip for applying with St George Commercial

-Use St George Bank’s Minimum Required Documents Checklist to prepare for your commercial loan application.
+Use St George Bank’s Loan Application Documents Checklist to prepare for your commercial loan application.

-Note: This is the latest loan checklist as at October 2017.
+Note: This is the latest loan application details and checklist as of December 2020.
 Please refer to St George Commercial for their most up-to-date document requirements.

 Having owned and run a mechanic shop/petrol station in Sydney’s north-east for the past 5 years, married couple Sally and Michael wanted to expand their business dealings by buying a car wash.